Scroll to content

 Hi, I’m Mr Keefe and I am the Senior Mental Health and Wellbeing Lead for Muschamp Primary School, however, I certainly don’t work alone!
 At Muschamp, we prioritise and understand the importance of positive mental health so much so, that we work as a team to promote this within our whole school community – the mental health of our pupils, staff and parents/carers is equally important to us.

 We truly believe that making good academic and personal progress, goes hand in hand with children having an understanding of mental health and promoting and supporting positive wellbeing.
 We also believe that our actions speak louder than our words; with this in mind, we are constantly striving to embed and improve the things we already have in place, as well as look to develop new ideas and initiatives.
-As a school, we are currently going through the process of gaining the, ‘Wellbeing Award for School’, which is organised by Optimus Education and the National Children’s Bureau.
-Our goal is to achieve sustainability in this area.
+As a school, we are extremely proud to have achieved the ‘Wellbeing Award for Schools", which is organised by Optimus Education and the National Children’s Bureau.

 Here are some of the things we currently have in place at Muschamp…